Protection levels

 - The other way of getting up to SR3 is exmesh from reseller Procter or direct from Expanded Metal Company.

 - SR2 fencing using 76mm x 13mm Securimesh is available 8 and 17 feet high to see off toolset B (eg 14 inch boltcutter) for 3 minutes, but that is not wooden.
 As long as the intruder is not expecting trouble with the fence, SR2 is probably proportionate, but still could do with disguising and will let an amateur through quickly, although buying a very short amount of time is all fences are about anyway.
-An alternative is Barkers Secureguard SL2 which also has C1 rating and Betafence Securifor to SBD and SR1 or SR2 (and unrated gates to match), also available to CPNI or ASTM.
+An alternative is Barkers Secureguard SL2 which also has C1 rating (used by Northumbrian Water) and Betafence Securifor to SBD and SR1 or SR2 (and unrated gates to match), also available to CPNI or ASTM.
+Barkers Stronguard palisade SL2 is used by United Utilities for water CNI in combination with Stronguard RCS.
 CLD sell mesh SR1 & SR2 fences Dulock, Fencesafe & Ultimate, plus Securus up to SR3.
 Fastline do Imperium mesh to SR1 or SR2.
 Zaun do mesh to SR1 and SR2.

 - The only LPS rated wooden fences that roughly fall between SR1 and SR3 is the CPNI version of Jacksons’ SR1 rated Euroguard Combi, and the SBD terror rated 8’ high Trident Combi 2 – which hides mesh (presumably 358 like their Trident) behind 40x17mm vertical slats held by 5mm cables and topped with barbed wire bolted to slats (but is still partly see-through).